scipy/scipy/doc/source/tutorial/io.rst

    >>> print val.dtype
    [('field1', '|O8'), ('field2', '|O8')]

-In this version of Scipy (0.8.0), Matlab structs come back as numpy structured arrays, with fields named for the struct fields.
+In this version of Scipy (0.8.0), MATLAB structs come back as numpy structured arrays, with fields named for the struct fields.
 You can see the field names in the ``dtype`` output above.
 Note also: